CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-estimating-developer-pain.md

 ### How long is a task?
 It's very difficult to estimate individual developer tasks, stories, and project timelines.
 A natural gap exists between the promise of a feature and the delivery.
-This gap causes pain between the parties.
-As my career progresses, this pain has reduced.
-The main reason it's become easier is that I'm better at building software.
+This gap causes the feeling of "hard mode" for the development team.
+As my career progresses, my delivery speed has improved resulting in this mode being reduced.

 ### What is the goal?
 The goal of estimating is to better manage expectations.
-Now, is this the right viewpoint for delivering software?
-I'm not so sure.
 Software developers must show continual progress in the software's development.
-Still, there is major pain in time estimation for developers.
-Missed hard deadlines are the biggest pain point.
-What are some ways we can remove this pain, beyond "being a better developer"?
+Still, there is major difficulty in time estimation for developers.
+Missed hard deadlines can cause distance between business and development.
+What are some ways we can remove this difficulty, beyond "being a better developer"?

 ## **3. Problems With Task Estimation**
 <p align="center" width="100%">